Today, I’ve got something important to share…

 But you can break it down into manageable chunks and tackle them one at a time.

-Even if you only get through a few chunks, you’ll still be further ahead than many of your neighbors.
+Even if you only get through a few chunks, you’ll still be ahead of many of your neighbors.

 Stay safe this hurricane season and every season to come…